dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Furthermore, an administrator or a registered device can send additional GET requests to the TRL endpoint at any time, in order to retrieve the token hashes of the pertaining revoked Access Tokens.
 When doing so, the caller of the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}).

-When receiving a response from the TRL endpoint, a registered device MUST expunge every stored Access Token associated to a token hash specified in the response.
+When receiving a response from the TRL endpoint, a registered device MUST expunge every stored Access Token associated with a token hash specified in the response.

-When a Resource Server RS receives a response from the TRL endpoint specifying the token hash H associated to a certain revoked Access Token, the RS might not have received and stored that Access Token yet.
+When a Resource Server RS receives a response from the TRL endpoint specifying the token hash H associated with a certain revoked Access Token, the RS might not have received and stored that Access Token yet.
 This occurs if the Access Token is revoked before it is successfully posted to the Authorization Information Endpoint at the RS (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}).
 Such a delay can be due, for example, to messages that get lost in transmission, or rather to the Client experiencing failures in sending or deliberately holding the Access Token back.

 In such a case, the RS performs the following actions.